 Old Dominion Freight (ODFL) Gets a Hold Rating from Raymond James

-In a report released today, Patrick Brown from Raymond James reiterated a Hold rating on Old Dominion Freight (ODFL).
-The company’s shares closed last Thursday at $204.36, close to its 52-week high of $213.66.
+Raymond James analyst Patrick Brown reiterated a Hold rating on Old Dominion Freight (ODFL) today.
+The company’s shares closed last Friday at $208.40, close to its 52-week high of $213.66.

 According to TipRanks.com, Brown is a 5-star analyst with an average return of 18.8% and a 76.8% success rate.
 Brown covers the Industrial Goods sector, focusing on stocks such as Kansas City Southern, GFL Environmental, and Norfolk Southern.

-Old Dominion Freight has an analyst consensus of Moderate Buy, with a price target consensus of $214.80.
+Currently, the analyst consensus on Old Dominion Freight is a Moderate Buy with an average price target of $214.80.

 See today’s analyst top recommended stocks >>